 Engaged couples spend lots of time planning for the big day, but not everybody plans well for the big wedding night.
 This time alone together after the festivities can be incredibly meaningful and romantic.

-- Enjoy Each Other Speaking of jumping into bed, you might be worried about sex.
+- Enjoy each other: Speaking of jumping into bed, you might be worried about sex.
 If you're a virgin, you're probably full of questions and apprehensions.
 If you're not a virgin, you might be feeling pressure to have extra special wedding night sex.
 Regardless of how much experience you have, you need to take the pressure off!
 Instead, focus on enjoying each other.
 If you end up consummating the marriage on your wedding night, great!
 If not, there's a lifetime ahead of you.
-For more tips on enjoying sex for the first time on your wedding night, check out Wedding Night Sex Tips for Virgins.

 Most importantly, make your wedding night your own.
 Don't feel pressure to have it be storybook perfect or just like anyone else's.
 If you take the time to make memories, it will be memorable.